Geological Sciences Major, B.A.–Earth Science Concentration

 Experiential Education

-Many geology courses emphasize experiential learning through field and laboratory work.
-Most degree tracks include a field geology course (GEOL 485 and GEOL 486 or a similar course in another department) that fulfills the experiential education General Education requirement (in the Making Connections curriculum).
+Many department courses emphasize experiential learning through field and laboratory work.
+Most degree tracks include a field geology course (EMES 485 and EMES 486 or a similar course in another department) that fulfills the experiential education General Education requirement (in the Making Connections curriculum).
 Additionally, all students are encouraged to contact faculty members about conducting independent research, either as an honors thesis or a senior thesis project.

 UNC–BEST